northpr/HousingPrediction_Kaggle/README.md

 ```

 ## Model Building
 First, I transformed the categorical variables into dummy variables.
-I also split the data into train and test with a test size of 30%
+Then, I also split the data into train and test with a test size of 30%.

 ```Python
 data['BsmtExposure'] = data['BsmtExposure'].map({'Gd':4, 'Av':3, 'Mn':2, 'No':1, 'NA':0})